xiix0/scam/README.md

-If you laid all of our laws end to end, there would be no end.
+If two people love each other, there can be no happy end to it.
-		-- Mark Twain
+		-- Ernest Hemingway